 Two potential aspects of the HANK-II model analyzed above can be criticized on empirical grounds.
-First, the model assumes an extreme dichotomy with regard to the extent of assets' liquidity (fully liquid bonds, fully illiquid stocks).
+First, the model assumes an extreme dichotomy with regard to the extent of assets' liquidity: fully liquid bonds, fully illiquid stocks, with profits allocated according to an-hoc rule.
 In actual economies, most assets can be bought and sold, even though for some assets such transactions may be subject to significant costs.
 That possibility, assumed away in the HANK models considered above, opens the door for resorting to the sale of less liquid assets for the purposes of consumption smoothing once the borrowing limit is attained.
-Secondly, and relatedly, the micro evidence points to the need to distinguish between poor hand-to-mouth and wealthy hand-to-mouth households, based on whether they have or do not have some illiquid (or less liquid) assets that they can deplete once they have attained their borrowing limit (e.g. Kaplan et al. (2018)).
+Second, and relatedly, the micro evidence points to the need to distinguish between poor hand-to-mouth and wealthy hand-to-mouth households, based on whether they have or do not have some illiquid (or less liquid) assets that they can deplete once they have attained their borrowing limit (e.g., Kaplan et al. 2014).

-Next we analyze a version of the HANK model that seeks to overcome those limitations, and propose a tractable counterpart to it.
+Next we analyze a version of the HANK model that seeks to overcome those limitations, and we propose a tractable counterpart to it.